kaleidoForge/applied_ml_fpga/README.md

 >**NOTE:** Do not run these steps if you are using the virtual machine!

-TThis step creates and activates the *Conda* environment required for the projects.
+This step creates and activates the *Conda* environment required for the projects.
 Before running the commands, make sure you are in the root folder of the repository.
 In the terminal, execute the following lines (the environment file is located at `environmentPython/environment.yml`):

 ```bash
 # Create the environment